Jerusalem-Fetene/AlphaCare-Insurance-Solutions--ACIS--Data-Analysis/README.md

   * Seaborn
   * Scikit-learn
   * Jupyter Notebook
-- Environment: Anaconda or virtualenv (for Python package management)
+- Environment: Anaconda or virtualenv (for Python package management) in my case winpython 3.12 (portable version of python IDE)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.